slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"A gentleman holds my hand.
 A man pulls my hair.
 A soulmate will do both."
 -- Alessandra Torre [1978]*

-Women like a gentleman who knows when not to be gentle and exhibits grace under pressure.
+Women want a gentleman who knows when not to be gentle, and who shows grace under pressure.

+No woman wants a boring man.
+No woman wants a coward.
+But also no woman wants to be alone.
+They want a man taller and stronger than them, who earns more, who leads assertively and decisively while pretending they are his equal.

 Hints:

-- Girls don’t leave good guys.
-They leave boring ones.
-Only a coward is worse than a boring guy.
-They want neither of them.
+- Women don’t leave good guys, they leave boring ones.
+Only a coward is worse than boring.
-- What men think women want: Looks and money.
-What women actually need: Leadership, humor, honesty, intelligence, resilience, certainty in their actions.
+- Men think women want looks and money.
+Women want leadership, humor, honesty, intelligence, resilience, and certainty.
-- Men pick loyal girls over successful ones.
-Girls pick successful men over loyal ones.
+- Men choose loyal women over successful ones.
+Women choose successful men over loyal ones.
 - Women respect security, power, and ambition.
-If you’re broke, you’re tolerated at best and ignored at worst.
-Without money only mother can love you.
+Broke men are tolerated at best, ignored at worst.
+Without money, only your mother can love you.
+- How a woman sees men depends mostly on her father.
+- Women aren’t investors in men — they won’t wait for «potential».
+They find a man who’s already made it and join his success.
+They’re attracted to traits that create money.
+Sex is their reward.
-- Every woman wants sex, she just wants it from the best.
-Women want to be desired, not because it gives them connection, but because it gives them control.
+- Every woman wants sex from the best man.
+Women want to be desired for control, not connection.
+- Every woman chooses a successful cheater over a faithful loser.
+Good men go unappreciated until they stop caring.
+- Women dislike violence but it excites them; dislike arrogance but are drawn to arrogant men; want full disclosure but prefer mystery; dislike your options but respect you if you have them.
+Narcissists beat women at their game — that’s why women love them.
+She prefers the fun guy over the calm, stoic one.
+- Nice guys can’t fuck.
+Give alpha or sigma — just not beta.
+- «Why is he so focused on me?
+Does he have nothing else in life?
+He’s boring.»
+- «I’d marry a feminist guy.
+But the guys I sleep with aren’t husband material—they’re sexist jerks lol.»

 > *"Man is loved mainly because of two virtues: courage first, loyalty second."
 -- Gaius Lucilius [-180]*